Have you tried to make money with affiliate marketing?

 Quite frankly it is more difficult than in 2019, but it is still doable.

-I explain more thoroughly how long does it take, but briefly here are the key points:
+I explain more thoroughly how fast you can make money with affiliate marketing, but briefly here are the key points:

 The more specific industry you choose the higher chances you have to gain some traffic.

 Basically, you don’t want to start from scratch and compete with well-established businesses/websites.

 Go specific, where the competition is not so high.

 Choose a platform that suits you the best.

 Generally speaking, a blog (website) is a great medium that I recommend.